Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision

 \subsection{YouTube Wearable}

-In order to evaluate the performance of our rotation invariant R2N in the wild, we create the YouTube Wearable dataset where images contain pedestrians with various poses without manual rotation.
-We obtain 100 short YouTube videos recorded by people with wearable cameras.
-To have a high possibility to contain pedestrians within images, we cut 4000 frames from videos where images are taken outdoor in the city.
-Around 500 images contain pedestrians.
-We label the bounding boxes manually and remove boxes under 400 pixels.
+To evaluate the performance of our rotation invariant R2N in the real world, we create the YouTube Wearable dataset where images contain pedestrians with various poses without manual rotation.
+We obtained 100 short YouTube videos recorded by people with wearable cameras.
+To have a high possibility to contain pedestrians within images, we cut 4,000 frames from videos where images are taken outdoor in the city.
+As a result, around 500 images contain pedestrians, and we label the bounding boxes manually and remove boxes under 400 pixels.